 Corrugated box manufacturer keeps their cool in the Southwestern United States

-A small family-owned box manufacturer started with one factory serving local businesses in Modesto, California.
+Founded as a small family business in 1973, Pacific Southwest Container (PSC), started with one factory serving local businesses in Modesto, California.
 Three generations later, they have grown to be one of the largest privately held packaging companies in the United States.
 With more than 1,000 team members and four locations, they create packaging that ranges from high-volume to high-touch, from standard to sophisticated.
 They remain committed to investing in innovation, their people, and their craft.

 Providing proper indoor air quality during hot summer months can be challenging for most manufacturers throughout the U.S. But, when your facility has several corrugating machines operating year-round, and you are located in the San Joaquin Valley in Visalia, California, providing proper indoor air quality for your hard-working team is a huge challenge.